hassantafreshi/easy-form-builder/readme.txt

 - *Spam Protection* : add Google recaptcha validation for your forms for **free**.

-- *Countries list*:Easy Form Builder able you to add Country list select field (drop down field of countries list) to your form.
+- *Countries list*:Easy Form Builder able you to add Country list select field (drop down field of countries list) to your country form or contact-us form.

 - *States / Provinces*:Easy Form Builder able you to add states / Provinces list select field (drop down field of states / Provinces list) to your form.